-Laws surrounding physician-assisted suicide have been in the public sphere for decades, with recent initiatives and laws once again sparking the debate.
+Laws surrounding physician-assisted suicide (sometimes known as physician-assisted death or PAD) have been in the public sphere for decades.
+Recent laws are sparking the debate.

-Currently, there are 5 states that have afforded citizens the right to precipitate their own death through lethal doses of drugs like Seconal or Nembutal.
+According to the Hastings Center and CNN physician-assisted suicide is now legal in nine US states and the District of Columbia.
+These states citizens have the right to precipitate their death through lethal doses of drugs like Seconal or Nembutal.

-If there is no chance of long-term survival, should we have the right to die in a humane and medically efficient way?
-How autonomous are we as citizens if there is no way to control our own deaths?
-Or is it that we should be legally obligated to stay living, despite immense, irreversible suffering?
+It comes down to morals and ethics.
+If there is no chance of long-term survival, should we have the right to die humanely?
+How autonomous are we as citizens if there is no way to control our bodies and deaths?
+Why prolong immense and irreversible suffering?

 Support and Opposition

-In places with physician-assisted death laws, legislation came to be amidst an obvious division of viewpoints.
-Support and opposition was almost split down the middle in places like Oregon (51% in support) and Washington (57.91% in support).
-Many people in Vermont were initially opposed according to a poll from the Vermont Alliance for Ethical Healthcare, however the law was eventually created.
+In places with physician-assisted suicide laws, legislation came to be amidst an obvious division of viewpoints.
+Support and opposition split down the middle in places like Oregon (51% in support) and Washington (57.91% in support).
+Many people in Vermont were initially opposed according to a poll from the Vermont Alliance for Ethical Healthcare, however, the law was eventually created.

-Instead of suffering the aggressive loss of her verbal, cognitive, and motor skills, Maynard opted to control her own death, saving her family the pain of having to watch as her physical state deteriorated irreparably.
+Instead of suffering an aggressive loss of verbal, cognitive, and motor skills, Maynard controlled her death.
+Her choice saved her family from the pain of having to watch as her physical state deteriorated.

-Her story gained huge momentum on social media, prompting as much support as it did outrage – yet Maynard had persisted to be a catalyzing figure in California’s legislative adoption of similar provisions.
+Her story gained huge momentum on social media.
+Maynard had persisted to be a catalyzing figure in California’s legislative adoption of similar provisions.

-Although you may not be practicing in a state with physician-assisted death laws, this topic is definitely polarizing physicians and doctors nationwide.
-Past surveys reported that 54% of U.S. doctors favored aid in dying, however this leaves a wide demographic of disagreement.
+This topic is still polarizing physicians and doctors nationwide.
+Past surveys reported that 54% of U.S. doctors favored aid in dying, however, this leaves a wide demographic of disagreement.

-Whatever your personal standpoint on the issue, the Death with Dignity Act, and others like it have been designed with patients and families in mind.
-Compared to intense suffering, allowing people to end their lives surrounded by loved ones seems to be the superior choice for many.
+Standpoint aside, the Death with Dignity Act was designed with patients and families in mind.
+Your death, your choice.
+Physician-assisted suicide, allows people to end their lives surrounded by loved ones on their terms.
+This seems to be the superior choice for many.